Sociology IndexEducational Inequality

 Educational inequality affects everyone irrespective of which country or race one belonged to.
 Educational inequality leads to differences in the educational success of individuals and suppresses social mobility and economic mobility.
 Education inequality also arises from the standard of knowledge and study provided by various institutes.
 Educational inequality attacks the very core of democracy.

 Educational inequality is caused by inadequate school funding, qualified and experienced teachers to socially excluded communities.
 Educational inequality also arises because of the reluctance to educate the girl child particularly in contries like India.
-From ancient times educational inequality prevailed in India, Education was reserved for boys belonging to the Brahmin caste.
-The right to education is still a battle in most parts of India.
+From ancient times educational inequality prevailed in India.
+Education was reserved for boys belonging to the Brahmin caste.
+Educational inequality is one of the topmost reasons for social inequality.
 People prefer getting their daughters married off early than educate them.

 Changing Educational Inequality in India in the

 Context of Affirmative Action